assuremoss/Kubernetes-testbed/README.md

  - kubeamd is finally used to bootstrap the Kubernetes nodes (i.e. installing the kube-api-server, kubelet, etc.)

+## Supported Platforms

+The following OS are currently supported:

+ - Ubuntu Desktop OS with Virtualbox or libvirt (tested on Ubuntu 20.04 LTS).
+ - Ubuntu Server OS with libvirt (tested on Ubuntu 20.04 LTS).
+ - macOS with VirtualBox (tested on macOS Big Sur Version 11.5.2).

+If you wish to add more sopported platforms, open a new Github issue.

 ## Hardware Requirements

  - Master and Worker nodes: at least 2 GB of RAM and 2 CPUs (per machine).